paulrobertlloyd/paulrobertlloyd-content/articles/2023-05-24-govuk_prototype_filters.markdown

 canonical:
   url: https://x-govuk.github.io/posts/govuk-prototype-filters/
 summary: Introducing a plugin for the GOV.UK Prototype Kit that adds a helpful collection of Nunjucks template filters.
 Rapidly modify and transform data while ensuring it follows the GOV.UK style guide.
-photo:
+featured:
-  - url: /media/2023/144/a1/image.png
+  url: /media/2023/144/a1/image.png
   alt: Illustration of an interface with checkboxes and radio buttons being generated from code, floating above a laptop.
 category:
   - design
   - projects